tasmota/docs/Templates.md

     - Any unused GPIO that has cannot have a peripheral connected should be set to `None (0)`.
 In our example the device has no exposed GPIO's so the unused ones are set to `0` compared to the original BlitzWolf module.
     - GPIOs that can have peripherals connected to (exposed GPIOs) should be set to `User (255)`.
 This allows future configuration through the **Configure Module** dialog without the need to create a new template.

+      > [!EXAMPLE]
-      > A `Sonoff TH` is a good example.
-It has a jack connected to GPIO4 that allows a user to plug in a sensor.
-Assigning GPIO4 as `255` allows a Template to have correct for this device even if nothing is plugged in.
+      > Take `Sonoff TH` as one: It has a jack connected to GPIO4 that allows a user to plug in a sensor.
+Assigning GPIO4 as `255` allows a Template to have correct GPIOs for this device even if nothing is plugged in.
 But, when a user decides to connect a sensor using the jack, GPIO4 can be set to the type of sensor through the Configure Module page.

 4. Click on **Save** and you'll see this message